 Anal atresia, or imperforate anus, refers to a spectrum of anorectal abnormalities ranging from a membranous separation to complete absence of the anus.

-The estimated incidence is 1 in 5000 births.
+The estimated incidence is 1 in 5000 live births.

 Clinically there is no anal opening.
-It can be broadly be classified into high (supralevator) or low (infralevator) subtype depending on location of the atretic portion.
+Subtypes can be classified into two broad categories: high (supralevator) or low (infralevator), depending on the location of the atretic portion.

-Most cases tend to be sporadic with occasional familial forms
+Most cases are sporadic, with occasional familial forms

 There are frequent associations with other congenital abnormalities.